vkostyanetsky/kostyanetsky.me/notes/not-only-everything/index.md

-﻿This developers' commentary in the platform documentation for the WriteJSON() method of XDTOSerializer is enviably deep, I would say:
+﻿This commentary in the documentation for the WriteJSON() method of XDTOSerializer is enviably deep, I would say:

 ![Not only everyhing](write-json.jpg)